Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 - Breakfast: Avocado toast on sourdough with fresh rocket

-- Lunch: Mung dal with rice, steamed greens, and sweet lassi
+- Lunch: Mung dal with rice, steamed greens, sweet lassi

 - Dinner: Cold cucumber soup with dill and a side of bread